mekaron/articles/agilecontent/fromprojecttoprocess.md

 - eventhough translation is essential for international growth, it is seen as a cost center
 - Project managers are under pressure to make the time to market as fast as possible but have no influence on the aspects that are essential for achieving that

+The task that most Localization managers are trying to accomplish:
+- make a shift left, make sure translation is no longer an "afterthought".
+Because everyone remotely familiar with translation understands that you should create your product "with translation in mind".
+- How do they do this?
+Create awareness, be present, warn people for problems that will arise, ...

+Most Localization Managers, however, just hit a wall when trying to accomplish anything outside their own department.
+Which leaves them being the person always trying to make people's lives harder.

 Real problem:
 - what people fail to see is that the issue lies in the organizational structure - and not in people or systems
 - traditionally, translation is put into a matrix-organisation, where additional processing is done after the production is done.